lymestack/SimpleAuth4Net/README.md

 # SimpleAuth for .NET

 **Note:** This project is currently in early alpha stages and has not yet been widely tested in production environments.
 Documentation is evolving, and contributions and feedback are highly encouraged to help improve stability and functionality.
+[Version 1 Sucks, But Ship It Anyway](https://blog.codinghorror.com/version-1-sucks-but-ship-it-anyway/)

 SimpleAuth for .NET is a free and open-source solution designed to simplify user and role-based authentication and authorization in .NET WebAPI and client applications.